 I receive the Pillsbury email on a regular basis.
 Friday when I received the email and opened it up I was faced with these rolls.
 This was one of those times when I knew I would be making the treat ASAP!
 I love maple and I love bacon.
 When I was a young girl having breakfast at Nanny’s, I would dip my crispy bacon into the maple syrup.
 That was a treat I loved to savor and didn’t get to enjoy at home with Mom being vegetarian.

 The only thing I was missing was the pure maple syrup.
-While our syrup is ready for pick up, we haven’t gotten it yet.
+While our maple syrup is ready for pick up, we haven’t gotten it yet.
 So, in an attempt to use up the Aunt Jemima I bought to tide us over I made the recipe with it.
-Cooking with it wasn’t too bad, but using it in the frosting was rough.
-Made for very stringy frosting and I ended up needing to add some fat free half & half to loosen it up some.
+It’s not my preference and if you have access to real maple syrup, I suggest you go that route.
+You just won’t need as much cream as pure maple syrup is not as thick as the Aunt Jemima.

 - 10 slices precooked bacon

 - 1 can (8 oz) Pillsbury Crescent Recipe Creations refrigerated seamless dough sheet